Best AI Wealth Management Tools in 2026

 A conversational AI investing assistant built specifically for markets.
 You ask plain-English questions about funds, ETFs, and stocks, and it helps screen and discover securities, with some account-connection features for context.

 To be upfront, since this is our site: Walnut is the investing-focused kind, and it leads in that narrow lane rather than overall.
-The distinctive part is that the chat knows your real positions, frames each one against the S&P 500, and can become a thematic basket you act on at your own broker.
-Walnut is not a full-life planner and not a budgeting app: it sits on top of one broker, does not aggregate your bank accounts, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss, and says so.
+Against Magnifi the difference is what the chat is grounded in: Magnifi skews toward discovering new funds, while Walnut knows your real positions, frames each one against the S&P 500, and can become a thematic portfolio you act on at your own broker.
+Walnut is not a full-life planner like Origin or Empower and not a robo-advisor like Wealthfront: it sits on top of one broker, does not aggregate your bank accounts, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss, and says so.
 It is read-only by default, every trade needs your approval, and Walnut is not an investment adviser.
 For the broad picture, the full-stack planners above are the better fit.

 At the hands-off end of the spectrum sit the robo-advisors.
-Instead of helping you research and decide, they build and run a diversified portfolio for you.
+Instead of helping you research and decide, Wealthfront and Betterment Premium build and run a diversified portfolio for you, with Betterment Premium adding access to human financial advisors on top of the automation.
 They are the right answer when you would rather not manage anything yourself, and the wrong one when you want to direct your own holdings through a chat.
+That is the cleanest contrast with Walnut: where a robo-advisor holds your money and picks the model portfolio, Walnut leaves your money at the broker you already use, lets you choose what you hold, and asks for your approval on every trade.
+If you like the automation but want a middle ground, compare the best robo-advisors of 2026 before deciding.

 Wealthfront